La Gioia

 Artistic Data

-electrician Orlando Bolognesi/Alejandro Zamora
+electrician Orlando Bolognesi/Corrado Mura

-sound Pietro Tirella/Giulio Antognini
+sound Pietro Tirella/Manuela Alabastro

-costumes Elena Giampaoli
+costumes Elena Giampaoli/Carola Tesolin

 set and props Enrico Zucchelli/Mattia Manna

-production and touring manager Alessandra Vinanti
+production manager during the creative process Alessandra Vinanti

-organization during the creative proces Silvia Cassanelli
+organisation during the creative process Silvia Cassanelli

 organization Davide Martini